acne & rosacea

 Causing excess redness and leaving trails of tiny yet visible blood vessels, rosacea tends to favor fair-skinned middle-aged women, though it can affect almost anyone of any age.
 Though it can be mistaken for acne or an allergic reaction, rosacea tends to persist over a long period, without treatment.

 The laser is also absorbed by the visible blood vessels below the skin’s surface.
 These are then broken down and removed through the lymphatic system, leaving your skin smoother, with less discoloration.
-Similarly, Broadband Light destroys the unwanted blood-vessels that accompany Rosacea and cause inflamed redness.
+Similarly, Broadband Light destroys the unwanted blood vessels that accompany Rosacea and causes inflamed redness.

 Skin care is essential for preventing and treating acne.
 Dr. Bopp can recommend the best products and regimens for your age and skin type.
 As a general guideline, your skin does better when you avoid harsh products and vigorous scrubbing.